scikit-learn-contrib/MAPIE/doc/user_guide.rst

 .. image:: VTA-03-pi-tuto-rtfd_files/VTA-03-pi-tuto-rtfd_37_1.png

-We then define the models and use MAPIE to estimate the prediction intervals using the CV+ method.
+Let's then define the models.
+The boosing model considers 100 shallow trees with a max depth of 2 while the Multilayer Perceptron has two hidden dense layers with 20 neurons each followed by a relu activation.

 .. code:: python